 This morning Frida wore a new dress to school.

-The house is a bit messy, but neither the little bits of visible mess nor the blurry photo of a grinning girl in a decent homemade dress reveal anything about the state of mama's sewing last night.
 I made just about EVERY mistake possible, every sloppy manoeuvre imaginable.
 It is a MIRACLE that I ended up with a decent item at the end of it all.
 In fact, Greg says that this is his favourite of all the dresses I have made for Frida.
 Hey now!

 Even as I type, I'm not sure I want to detail the ugly truth of last night's sewing misadventures...but I know that I always appreciate behind-the-scenes glimpses (and confessions) on sewing blogs, so maybe this will be useful (or reassuring) to someone out there!
 And it may be cathartic for me.